xmlking/spectacular/README.md

 node build
 ```

-You can preview the production build with `pnpm run preview`.
+You can preview the production build with `turbo preview --filter=playground...`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target
 > environment.